C-r-o-m-e-r/e-commerce/README.md

 ### Running the Application

-You need **two separate terminals** to run both the backend and frontend concurrently.
+You need **two separate terminals** to run both services concurrently.

 1.  **Terminal 1: Start the Backend**
     ```bash